IgorFroehner/llvm-ssa-to-functional/README.md

 [(Chakravarty, Keller, Zadarnowski 2003)](https://doi.org/10.1016/S1571-0661(05)82596-4).
 This project explores the translation of the LLVM-IR in SSA form to ANF in Haskell.

+But this is only for a restricted subset of the LLVM-IR that comprehends only simple integer types (no arrays, pointers or composites).
+It doen't accept any type of instruction that would require side effects handling as I/O, or other system calls.
+It requires that all registers and blocks are named (even the first block).
+But given these restrictions it generates executable Haskell code.

 ### Example

 #### Source LLVM-IR